Jaylen Waddle Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- Waddle has reeled in 96 passes and leads his team with 941 receiving yards plus five touchdowns.
-He has been targeted 126 times, and averages 62.7 yards per game.
+- Waddle has racked up 96 catches for 941 yards, best on his team, and five touchdowns.
+He has been targeted 126 times, and averages 62.7 receiving yards per game.

 - Waddle has been the target of 22.7% (126 total) of his team's 554 passing attempts this season.

-- With 14 targets in the red zone this season, Waddle has been on the receiving end of 19.4% of his team's 72 red zone pass attempts.
+- Waddle (14 red zone targets) has been the recipient of 19.4% of his team's 72 red zone pass attempts.

-- The Dolphins have thrown the ball in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
-This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Titans.